McGill-NLP/weblinx/docs/_pages/home.md

 ### What is *conversational web navigation*?

 We propose the problem of *conversational web navigation*, where a digital agent controls a web browser and follows user instructions to solve real-world tasks in a multi-turn dialogue fashion.
+To accomplish this, agents can learn from expert demonstrations, as shown below:

 <div style="display: flex; justify-content: space-between; margin-bottom: 1em;">
   <video loop autoplay muted controls style="width: 72%; height: auto; margin-right: 2%;">